 mostly know what there is to know.

 The claim that you are a programmer may have come as a surprise to you at

-mechanics that there is to know to BSL.
-You know that programming is
+mechanics that there are to know about BSL.
+You know that programming uses

 your chosen programming languages support.
 You know that programs consist